-Three Notch’d Nonprofit Solutions is grounded in nearly 20 years of experience in the nonprofit world.
+Three Notch’d Nonprofit Solutions is grounded in 20 years of experience in the nonprofit world.
 I have had my hands in various pots at diverse organizations—ones where staff supplied their own computers and others with $25 million operating budgets.
 Whether I have been on the art museum floor with preschoolers or meeting with a program officer of a foundation, there are three essential pillars that have always driven my work.

 1. a strong desire to know or learn something.